The J-TAC makes move to online-only publication

 Looby said he is most excited about viewer participation.
 He wants the Tarleton community to submit stories, story ideas, photos, and adding comments to enhance stories and the communication on the site.
 The website will appeal to a larger audience for the whole university.

 Other advantages benefit student writers and advertisers.
 Editors will no longer have to omit or trim stories or photos due to a lack of space.
-Advertisements would provide readers with hyperlinks to advertisers’ websites.
+Advertisements would provide readers with hyperlinks to advertisers’ websites, and with reliable web hosting, they’re hoping the new website and all its content will have minimal downtime, benefitting the news consumers massively.

 Looby said he has researched other publications making changes to online-only publications.
 Looby wanted his student editors and writers to know the latest methods of news communication so they can leave college with the hands-on experience and secure a job at a news publication.